Health insurance quotes for 2020 havenever been easier to get your hands on

 The health care insurance process is quite simple.
 You pay a health insurance company regularly, and they pool your money with other individuals, creating a vast sum of capital.
-Whenever you need to go to the hospital or take a trip to see your doctor, the insurance company siphons a bit of money to cover the costs of your visit.
+Whenever you need to go to the hospital or take a trip to see your doctor, the insurance company siphons a bit of money to cover your visit costs.

-Many Americans obtain a medical insurance plan through their employer.
-This is called job-based health insurance and most organizations in the US offer this to full-time employees.
-The way it works is that the employer covers a significant portion of the costs and the employee pays a small part of the premium every month through their paycheck.
+Many Americans obtain medical insurance through their employer.
+This is called job-based health insurance, and most organizations in the US offer this to full-time employees.
+The employer covers a significant portion of the costs and the employee pays a small part of the premium every month through their paycheck.

-The second option is through the Affordable Care Act, which is meant to provide coverage to all Americans who don’t have access to job-based insurance.
-When the bill was signed into effect seven years ago by President Barack Obama, all 50 states had to choose between using the federally facilitated marketplace or creating individual state-based exchanges.
+The second option is through the Affordable Care Act, which provides coverage to all Americans who don’t have access to job-based insurance.
+When the bill was signed into effect in 2010, all 50 states had to choose between using the federal Marketplace or creating individual state-based exchanges.

 You can only purchase an Obamacare plan during the Open Enrollment Period.
-For the 2020 period, the first day you can enroll, re-enroll or change an insurance plan is November 1, 2019 and ends December 15, 2019, providing 45 days for Americans to shop around and choose a plan.
-Coverage can start on January 1, 2020.
+For 2021 coverage, the first day you can enroll, re-enroll or change an insurance plan is November 1, 2020 and ends December 15, 2020, providing 45 days for Americans to shop around and choose a plan.
+Coverage can start on January 1, 2021.

 How Much Is Health Insurance?

 The cost of medical insurance depends both on your needs and your location.
-Prices vary between counties and state boundaries, so it’s important to do some research beforehand before making a decision.
-We suggest speaking to one of our agents here at HealthQuoteInfo so you can fully understand all of your options and stay up-to-date with the latest news that may affect you.
+Prices vary between counties and state boundaries, so it’s essential to do some research before deciding.
+HealthQuoteInfo agents can explain your options and help you stay up-to-date with the latest news that may affect you.

 How do I Compare Health Insurance Plans?

-If you’ve recently had to purchase your own health insurance policy or you have taken a look at the Health Insurance Marketplace, you may be confused by the options that are available.
-Finding the right health insurance policy takes some effort, but it doesn’t have to take a lot of time for you to find a policy that works best for you.
+If you’ve recently had to purchase a health insurance policy or taken a look at the Health Insurance Marketplace, you may be confused by the available options.
+Finding the right health insurance policy takes some effort, but it doesn’t have to take long to find a policy that works for you.

-When looking at so many different options, the details can be hard to keep track of when comparing medical plans.
-To not be underinsured or over-insured, it’s helpful to compare health insurance plans.
+To ensure you’re not underinsured or over-insured, it’s helpful to compare health insurance plans.
 Here are a few ways to sift through applicable health insurance policies quickly and effectively.

-When looking for insurance policies, make sure the doctor you go to the most often is covered under the plans you are looking at.
-Getting in-network coverage can reduce your health insurance co-pays and rates, depending on the company you are working with.
-Going out of network could cost you more.
+When looking for insurance policies, make sure your doctor is covered under the plan.
+Getting in-network coverage can reduce your health insurance copayments and rates, depending on the company you are working with.
+Going out of the network could cost you more.

-Comparing medical plans allow you to find a health insurance plan that is within your network, so you can keep going to the doctors you already are comfortable with.
-Once you find insurance plans that are in the network, you can pick and choose the plan that fits your needs best.
+Comparing medical plans allow you to find a health insurance plan that is within your network, so you can keep going to the doctors you are comfortable with.

 Remember what your deductible was with your previous policy and if you met that deductible.
-A higher deductible usually means you’ll pay lower monthly premiums.
-If you didn’t hit your deductible amount last year, you can think about increasing this part of a new insurance plan.
-Of course, you’ll want to make sure you have the money to pay a higher deductible should an accident or illness happen.
+If you didn’t hit your deductible amount last year, you can consider increasing this part of a new insurance plan.

-The health insurance marketplace has a feature that allows you to compare health insurance plans when you are searching for the right policy.
-Using this tool, you can compare health insurance plans you are interested in side by side to compare deductible amounts, out of pocket costs, exclusions and limitations, and other details regarding individual policies.
+The health insurance Marketplace allows you to compare health insurance plans when searching for the right policy.
+Using this tool, you can look at health insurance plans side by side to compare deductible amounts, out of pocket costs, exclusions and limitations, and other details regarding individual policies.

 Tips on How to Buy Health Insurance